 More and more companies are taking advantage of technological advances to create a workforce that is at least partially, if not fully, working from home.
 And while some of the rules in place in your existing handbook may still apply, if it has not been updated in the past 12 months, there are enough differences in the work-from-home experience to dictate new policies that need to be put into writing.
 Some topics include:

 - What are the working hours for remote employees?

 - How are you handling device and email security?

 - How are you conducting meetings without the benefit of face-to-face interactions?

 - Will you provide any equipment or support for employees?
 For contractors?

 All these and more are considerations that you need to account for lest you have employees each operating on their own plan.

 Most important for any employee handbook is that it is current and comprehensive for both employees and employers.
-That’s why it’s important for any employer to work with an attorney to review a handbook, and with LegalShield, you can be connected with a provider attorney within 24 hours for your latest project that requires legal help.
+That’s why it’s important for any employer to work with a lawyer to review a handbook, and with LegalShield, you can be connected with a provider lawyer within 24 hours for your latest project that requires legal help.
 Learn more about how a LegalShield plan can benefit you.